sigma83l/sigma83l/README.md

 - I am a full-stack developer.
 - I am intrested in
     1. DevOps
-    2. Machine learning
+    2. Machine Learning
-    3. web development
+    3. Web Development
-    4. mathematics & physics
+    4. Mathematics & Physics
-    5. quantum computing
+    5. Quantum Computing
-- Email me in the case that you had projects: <a href="mailto:hamedsedaghatgit83@gmail.com?subject=PROJECT%20ORDER&body=I%20have%20a%20project%20...">
+- Email me in the case that you had projects or needed contribution on your repository at github: <a href="mailto:hamedsedaghatgit83@gmail.com?subject=PROJECT%20ORDER&body=I%20have%20a%20project%20...">
 <strong><i>Here</i></strong></a>

-hamedsedaghatgit83@gmail.com
+Address: hamedsedaghatgit83@gmail.com

-## Skills
+## Skills =>

 ## Stacks